nikmy/MARMI/README.md

 // (n_of_threads - 1) for handling data from queue
 void start();

-// terminate all working threads
+// terminates all working threads
 // after completing their current jobs void stop();

-// move waiting queue to the backup if
+// moves waiting queue to the backup if
 // manager is not running, otherwise
 // throw IllegalAccess exception and
 // call stop()
 void save_session_data(Queue<T>& backup);

-// move backup to the waiting queue if
+// moves backup to the waiting queue if manager
-// manager is not running and size of
+// is not running and size of backup is less or
-// backup is less or equal to the capacity
+// equal to the capacity of waiting queue.
+In
-// of waiting queue.
-In the case when there
+// the case when there are running processes,
-// are running processes, throw IllegalAccess
+// throw IllegalAccess exception and call stop();
-// exception and call stop(); if size of backup
+// if size of backup is greater than capacity of
-// is greater than capacity of the waiting queue,
+// the waiting queue, throw UnsavedDataLeak
-// throw UnsavedDataLeak without stopping and moving void restore_session_data(Queue<T>& backup);
+// without stopping and moving void restore_session_data(Queue<T>& backup);
 ```